 Some thought Pacific Poker would face US prosecutors seeking to recapture $120 million that their parent company 888 Holdings earned prior to leaving the US market.
 While this might seem absurd to some, the company behind PartyPoker.com negotiated a similar settlement in April 2009, agreeing to pay the United States government $105 million in penalties, for processing transactions that were “contrary to certain US laws”, in exchange for a “non-prosecution agreement”.

-In the meantime of waiting for more US gambling licenses, the parent company behind 888pokerNJ is in a prime position, as the result their agreement with Harrah’s, the owners of the WSOP/World Series of Poker brands, where 888 acts as the software provider for such products as WSOP Online and Caesars Poker.
+In the meantime of waiting for more US gambling licenses, the parent company behind 888pokerNJ is in a prime position, as the result their agreement with Harrah’s, the owners of the WSOP/World Series of Poker brands, where 888 acts as the software provider for such products as the WSOP and Caesars Poker.

 Author: Savanah Lavinder